hseag/evidense/README.md

 11. Move the cuvette out off the eviDense module
 12. Dispose the tip with attached cuvette

-A detailed description can be found at TBD.

 The C# documentation can be found [here](csharp/doc).